software-mansion/react-native-screens/README.md

 This library should work out of the box with all existing react-native libraries.
 If you experience problems with interoperability please [report an issue](https://github.com/kmagiera/react-native-screens/issues).

+## Guide for navigation library authors

+If you are building a navigation library you may want to use `react-native-screens` to have control over which parts of the React component tree are attached to the native view hierarchy.
+To do that, `react-native-screens` provides you with the components documented [here](https://github.com/kmagiera/react-native-screens/tree/master/guides/GUIDE_FOR_LIBRARY_AUTHORS.md).

 ## License

 React native screens library is licensed under [The MIT License](LICENSE).